Self-management - Breast cancer in women

 Early menopause

-Most cases of breast cancer occur in women over 50 who have experienced the menopause.
-Some younger women have to cope with an early menopause brought on by cancer treatment.
+Most cases of breast cancer happen in women over 50 who have gone through menopause.

 Symptoms can include: